 William Shatner, the Hawksian organizer of men in a far-flung future without currency.
-Shatner, determined player of crisis-bound priests, rock-like teachers, an Arizona sheriff named 'Dances with Tarantulas.'
-Shat is many things, all of them great, most very strange if you look deep (and it's always worth looking deep with old Shat.)
-In the following two films you will see him: drink from a flask on a frozen-in-mid air (at 37,000 feet!) airplane; bare his chest to preserve a devil's autograph book; and drop a protective amulet--his sole guardian against the devil--the second evil priest Borgnine makes it look like a serpent.
+Shatner, determined player of crisis-bound priests, rock-like teachers, a race-baiting hatemonger, an Esperanto-speaking Christian soul so pure he converts a succubus, and an Arizona sheriff named 'Dances with Tarantulas.'
+Shat, so so.. many things, all of them great, some of them even pretty good, but most so very strange that, if you look deep (and it's always worth looking deep with old Shat), you might find a whole other Shat self waiting below the gum line to spit forth in a torrent of surprise micro-thesping!
+For your consideration: two films from the early 70s occult revival in which you will see him drink from a flask and scoff at God while on a flight frozen-in-mid air (at 37,000 feet!); see Shat bare his chest to preserve his familys stolen devil's signing book one minutes and drop a protective amulet--his sole guardian against the devil--the second his foe, the evil priest Borgnine, makes it look like a serpent.
 What a man is Shat!
-A relic from when hunky sci-fi guys were brainy, had resonant voices, and were possessed of a strangely catlike nimbleness.
-He's a tad macho and impulsive, and Shatner is his name.
+Courageous, callous, stubborn, fearful, pompous and pugnacious, a relic from when scientists and captains had resonant voices and one could be impulsive and brutish, yet possess a strangely catlike nimbleness.
+The Neil Diamond of science fiction icons, Shatner is his name.
 And in the late 60s-early 70s, we kids couldn't have been happier about it - Bop Bop!

-And when starring in dopey films like the two I shall discuss here?
-Or artsy experiments like Incubus?
-The Shat always goes for broke, never phones in a syllable.
-Lugging Shakespeare-style oratory into the rarefied sphere of cowboys-vs.-Satanists, or fighting against ancient druid altars 37,000 Feet in the air, he works, damnit, no matter how bad it gets.
+And when starring in dopey films like the two I shall discuss here, or artsy experiments like Incubus?
+The Shat goes for broke, every time.
+Terrible or triumphant, he never phones in a syllable.
+Lugging Shakespeare-style oratory into the rarefied sphere of cowboys-vs.-Satanists, or fighting against ancient druid altars 37,000 Feet in the air, he works it no matter how bad it gets.

 HORROR AT 37,000 FEET